bniyomukiz/alu-zero_day/git/README.md

 at the root of your repository alu-zero_day
 AND in the directory git
 And important part: Make sure your commit and push your code to Github - otherwise the Checker will always fail.

+this is what i added inside of my README.md file